Differentiability of the Value Function of Semilinear Parabolic Infinite Time Horizon Optimal Control Problems on $L^2(\Omega)$ under Control Constraints: Lipschitz stability for an abstract optimization problem.

 \nin and observe that \eqref{str_reg_con} is equivalent to \nin Here it is understood that $\calT$ is evaluated at $(x_0,q_0,\lambda_0)\in X\times P\times W^*$.
 But $\calT$ is not yet the mapping for which we need to verify the Robinson-Dontchev strong regularity condition in our context.
 It relates to the fact that we must to treat the multiplier $\lambda$ in smaller space than $W^*$.
 Before we can properly specify this condition some additional preparation is necessary.
 We first introduce Banach spaces:

 \nin with continuous injections.
-A restriction of $\calT$ will be defined as multivalued operator $\ds \ul{\calT}: \ul{X} \times \ul{W^*} \to \ul{X^*} \times W$.
+We emphasize that $\ul{X^*}$ should not be confused with $(\ul{X})^*$.
+A restriction of $\cal T$ will be defined as multivalued operator $\ds \ul{\calT}: \ul{X} \times \ul{W^*} \to \ul{X^*} \times W$.
 Indeed, in applications to optimal control problems extra regularity of multipliers can be obtained by investigating the solutions \eqref{eq:rp_h1}, see e.g. Section \ref{sec3}.
 In the context of optimal stabilization problems this structural property will become transparent in Proposition \ref{prop:adj} and Proposition \ref{prop:est_p}, see also \cite[Proposition 15]{BKP:2019}.
 It will turn out to be essential for our purposes.
 But this situation where the multiplier has extra regularity is also of abstract interest.
 When studying stability in this setting this means that the second coordinate of the domain of $\calT$ needs to be changed from $W^*$ to $\ul{W^*}$.
 This entails that the range space of $\calT$ has to be modified appropriately, in order to obtain stability of the $\lambda$ coordinate.
 For this purpose we introduce $\ul{X^*} \subset X^*$.
 The reason for further restricting $X$ to $\ul{X}$ will become evident in the proof of Proposition \ref{prop:est_p}.
-It is related to the fact that we consider infinite horizon problems.\\
+It is related to the fact that we consider infinite horizon problems.
+A concrete use of these space is elaborated in detailed in subsection \ref{Sec-abs_su}.\\

 \nin Now we adapt the conditions on $f$ and $e$ to the choice of the spaces in \eqref{eq:uline}.